MichaelRussell2/topfitter_home/README.md

                           sample points, number of dimensions, boundaries of the space, logarithmic or linear sampling.

-     * run_scan.py: Start generating the samples, only choice here is the number of scan points, and whether or not to also plot events with MadAnalysis.
+     * run_scan.py: Start generating the samples using MadEvent and plotting the relevant histograms.
+One can choose the number of scan points, the number of events per scan point, and whether or not to also plot events (default is yes) .
 You'll need to look into the script yourself to ensure that the right operators are being given to MadEvent.
-                    Alternatively if you have access to a batch farm, you can use the script make_batchgrid.py to make a grid of points that can be set to run in parallel with your own PBS submission script.
+                    Alternatively if you have access to a batch queue, you can use the script make_batchgrid.py to make a grid of points that can be set to run in parallel with your own PBS submission script.

-For MadAnalysis settings, edit the file `ma_card.dat` in the MadAnalysis directory.
-Be careful about the binning though
-(as described later)

 For storage reasons, the events are deleted after plotting.
-To change this, edit the `run_scan.py` file
+To change this, edit the `run_scan.py` file.

-Once the events are finished plotting, a directory called plots contains the histograms from every run.
-These are in topdrawer format.
-To convert these to plain .dat format, use the `make_plots.sh` file, which in turn calls the `extract_dats` script, converting topdrawer to plain dat format (see comments in that file for how to use it)

-Then the leading order predictions are NLO reweighted with the `nlo_reweight.py` script.
+Then the leading order predictions are multiplied with kfactors using the `nlo_reweight.py` script.
 You shouldn't need to change anything here.
-The binning of the plots must have the same binning as the binning of the kfactors.
-By default, this is very fine, so that the same samples can be used to fit measurements with the same collider settings but different binning (e.g. the same samples can be used for both ATLAS and CMS 7 TeV ttbar data).
-This is only sensible for unfolded, parton-level (no cuts) 'measurements', of course.

-Next, rebin the histograms.
-Edit the `rebin.cc` script to the binning/histogram names that you need, then run `rebin_all.sh` to loop over all the sample points.
+The binning of the histograms have the same binning as the kfactors.

+Next, rebin the NLO histograms to have the same bins and normalisation as the data, using the `rebin.py` script.
+You shouldn't need to change anything here either.
+This step is necessary because neither MCFM or FastPartons support non-uniform bin widths.

 Now the data can be converted for use with professor.
 See the scripts in the fitting directory.
 In particular, use `fittabledata2prof` to convert data to YODA, then